 Don’t get too far ahead

 An additional rule for employees in their first year at the company is that, during the first year only, you are allowed to insist that they only take leave that has been accrued.
-That is to say that they can’t take paid holiday until they have worked enough days to “earn” it.
+That is to say that they can’t take a paid holiday until they have worked enough days to “earn” it.

-In the example above, with 30 days a year entitlement, each month Alice works she would accrue 2.5 days leave.
+In the example above, with 30 days a year entitlement, each month Alice works she would accrue 2.5 days of leave.
 This means that she would not be able to take a 5-day holiday until after 1 May.
 If you are going to apply this rule it is vital that you clearly state this in your annual leave policy, and communicate it to new starters.
-You should also, as always, make sure that you apply the rule to all new starters, so that you do not seem to be favouring or picking on any individual.
+You should also, as always, make sure that you apply the rule to all new starters so that you do not seem to be favouring or picking on any individual.

 Take away the stress

-For many managers working out pro rata holiday for new starters is a hassle they could do without, distracting them from other important tasks.
-The best way to avoid this stress is to use a purpose built annual leave management system.
+For many managers working out pro-rata holiday for new starters is a hassle they could do without, distracting them from other important tasks.
+The best way to avoid this stress is to use a purpose-built annual leave management system.